-PRIME MOVER MEDIA is the new venture of Randy Haecker (rhymes with “baker”), a communications expert with 20 years' experience in music publicity and events planning.
-Recently relocated from New York City back to his native South Texas, Haecker has set up shop in Austin, Texas, a city world-renowned for its vibrant music and cultural scenes.
+PRIME MOVER MEDIA is a public relations agency established by Randy Haecker (rhymes with “baker”), a communications expert with 20 years' experience in music publicity and events planning.
+A longtime resident of New York City, Haecker moved back to his native South Texas in 2014 and set up shop in Austin, Texas, a city world-renowned for its vibrant music and cultural scenes.

 Prime Mover Media is ready to assist at every level of a campaign.
 Whether it’s a new and developing band, an established artist, a music reissue, or the launch of an event or new business venture, Prime Mover Media will develop a multi-platformed strategy to get the word out.
 Randy has expertise promoting a wide range of music genres including pop, rock, punk, metal, alternative, dance, country, R&B, jazz, folk, blues, classical, cabaret, and Broadway.
 His client roster is intentionally kept small so you receive the attention you deserve.
 By leading the charge in securing print, television, syndicated radio, and web coverage, Prime Mover Media will meet goals and enhance visibility.